Rimaro03/docs-exam-slayer/docs/system_test.md

 *As a player, I want to be able to move between the rooms so that I can explore the game map*

 - **Scenario**: Change room when the player goes through a door <br>
-    Given that there are no boss alive in the current room <br>
+    Given that there are no enemies alive in the current room <br>
     When I go throw a door <br>
     Then I can change the room I'm in <br>